tekknolagi/tekknolagi.github.com/_posts/2026-02-25-toy-fuzzer.md

 ## Extensions

 * Synthesize (different) types for non-aliasing objects and add them in `info`
+* Shrink/reduce failing examples down for easier debugging
-* Use Hypothesis for property-based testing
+* Use Hypothesis for property-based testing, which CF notes also gives you shrinking
 * [Use Z3 to encode][cf-smt-fuzz] the generated programs instead of randomly interpreting them
-* Shrink/reduce failing examples down for easier debugging

 [cf-smt-fuzz]: https://pypy.org/posts/2022/12/jit-bug-finding-smt-fuzzing.html